jamesquinlan/principles-programming-languages/topics/c1_intro.md

 1001110101011111
 ```

-Different part of the 16-bits are used for operation, memory location, and data values.  __Opcode__ is the part (say, first 4 bits) for the operation.
+Different parts of the 16 bits are used for operation, memory location, and data values.  __Opcode__ is the part (say, first 4 bits) for the operation.

 The programmer could use the _Supercoder 2000_ to enter these instructions: